Battle of Hoengsong: Retreat to Hoengsong

-Lt.
-Col. Barney D. White, the Support Force 7 commander, decided against withdrawing over the route he had used to reach his current position since it led west to the bridge on Route 29 where Keith's forces had come under fire.
+Lieutenant colonel Barney D. White, the Support Force 7 commander, decided against withdrawing over the route he had used to reach his current position since it led west to the bridge on Route 29 where Keith's forces had come under fire.
 White had sent a reconnaissance party west to investigate, and it had been ambushed even before it reached the bridge.
 He notified Corps headquarters that he would move due east to the Twinnan-mul River, which flowed southwest past the northern edge of Hoengsong, then follow a primitive road through the Twinnanmul valley.
 The little-used road was ice-coated and in poor shape, but White had engineers who could make hasty repairs.
 With no interference from the PVA, White got his column started at 15:00 and pulled out his rearguard about two hours later.
 At the same time, the 674th and 96th Field Artillery Battalions, which had been supporting the ROK 5th Infantry Division from positions 6 mi east of Hoengsong, moved to new firing positions 4 mi south.
 At the time, General Frank S. Bowen, the 187th Airborne Regimental Combat Team (187th RCT) commander and coordinator of these two artillery battalions, expected the ROK 5th Division to make a stand above the new artillery positions in defense of Hoengsong.
 The 1st Battalion of the combat team, which earlier had taken a blocking position below the ROK 5th Division, moved back with the artillery units.